The Most important lab tests every midlife woman should know about

 Why It Matters

-Many symptoms blamed on menopause may actually be related to thyroid dysfunction.
+Many symptoms commonly blamed on menopause can also occur with thyroid dysfunction.

-Thyroid antibodies can help identify autoimmune thyroid disease long before TSH becomes abnormal.
+Checking thyroid antibodies may identify autoimmune thyroid disease long before TSH becomes abnormal.

 5. Iron & Ferritin